mattfeltonma/azure-labs/simple-landing-zone/README.md

     `az ad user show --id someuser@sometenant.com --query objectId --output tsv`

-3. Enable Network Watcher in the region you plan to deploy the resources to.
+3. Enable Network Watcher in the region you plan to deploy the resources using the Azure Portal method described in [this link](https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-create#create-a-network-watcher-in-the-portal).
+Do not use the CLI option because the templates expect the Network Watcher resource to be named NetworkWatcher_REGION, such as NetworkWatcher_eastus2.
+The CLI names the resource watcher_REGION such as watcher_eastus2 and the deployment will fail.

-    `az network watcher configure --resource-group=NetworkWatcherRG --locations=eastus2 --enabled=true`

 ## Installation